rust-lang/rfcs/text/0000-std-aware-cargo.md

 Right now these are built using the global lock file in `rust-lang/rust`.
 Should this always be true?
 How should Cargo handle this gracefully?

+## Should profile changes always prompt a rebuild of `core`/`std`?

+For example, if a user sets their debug build to use `opt-level = 'z'`, should this rebuild `core`/`std` to use that opt level?
+Or should an additional flag, such as `apply-to-sysroot` be required to opt-in to this behavior, unless otherwise needed?

+This could increase compile times for users that have set profile overrides, but have not previously needed a custom `core` or `std`.

+Another option in this area is to force the use of profile overrides, as specified by [RFC2822](https://github.com/rust-lang/rfcs/blob/master/text/2282-profile-dependencies.md).

 # Future possibilities
 [future-possibilities]: #future-possibilities